 The Planning Commission promotes the orderly growth and development of the City through studies, decisions on development proposals, policy recommendations to the City Council, and related activities.
-With the Oct.
-6, 2021 Oakland Planning Commission Resolution, the Planning Commission will continue to meet on a virtual platform only (click "View All Meetings, Minutes & Agendas" below for full schedule).
-As such, the Planning Bureau has resumed making administrative decisions on projects appealable to the Planning Commission and scheduling entitlement cases.
+After February 28, 2023, Oakland Planning Commission meetings will be held in person only (see News item below for details).
+Click "View All Meetings, Minutes & Agendas" below for the full meeting schedule.

 The Privacy Advisory Commission provides advice to the City of Oakland on best practices to protect Oaklanders' privacy rights in connection with the City's purchase and use of surveillance equipment and other technology that collects or stores our data.